-A firm intending to carry on insurance or reinsurance business must obtain Part 4A FSMA permission from the PRA unless it is exempt or able to rely on the EU's passporting regime.
-Such firms are required to meet a number of threshold criteria, primarily relating to geographic location, regulatory capital, and systems and controls.
+A firm intending to carry on insurance or reinsurance business must obtain Part 4A FSMA permission from the PRA unless it is exempt.
+Such firms are required to meet a number of threshold criteria, primarily relating to geographic location, regulatory capital and systems and controls.
 A condition of obtaining permission is that the threshold criteria must be satisfied on authorisation and must continue to be maintained.

-Authorisation for insurance intermediaries is similar to that of insurers save that application for authorisation is made to the FCA alone and the FCA has a shorter window of time (three months) than the PRA (who has six months) in which to process the application and make its decision.
+Authorisation for insurance intermediaries is similar to that of insurers except that application for authorisation is made to the FCA alone and the FCA has a shorter time window (three months) than the PRA (which has six months) in which to process the application and make its decision.

-For both insurers and brokers, certain senior individuals will need to be assessed as fit and proper persons and able to perform senior management functions, and must be 'approved persons' (see subsection vii).
+For both insurers and brokers, certain senior individuals will need to be assessed as fit and proper persons and able to perform senior management functions, and must be 'approved persons' (see Section II.vi).

-Application for authorisation is made to the PRA for insurers, and the FCA for intermediaries (such as brokers).
+Application for authorisation is made to the PRA for insurers and to the FCA for intermediaries (such as brokers).

 vi Regulation of individuals employed by insurers

-Certain activities, such as being a director (including a non-executive director), or a chief executive (or a manager who can exert significant influence over the business) of an insurer or insurance intermediary such as a broker, are controlled functions, meaning that the appropriate regulator must approve an individual in that role before they can perform those functions.
-That 'approved person' is then subject to the senior managers and certification regime (SM&CR).
+Certain activities, such as being a director (including a non-executive director) or a chief executive (or a manager who can exert significant influence over the business) of an insurer or insurance intermediary such as a broker, are controlled functions, meaning that the appropriate regulator must approve an individual in that role before they can perform those functions.
+That approved person is then subject to the senior managers and certification regime (SM&CR).
 The SM&CR was extended to insurers and reinsurers on 10 December 2018.
-The SM&CR replaced the PRA's Senior Insurance Managers Regime and the FCA's revised approved persons regime, extending to employees who are not necessarily senior managers but whose roles could potentially cause significant harm to the firm.
-The SM&CR sets out the responsibilities of the individual including those around personal conduct.
+The SM&CR replaced the PRA's Senior Insurance Managers Regime and the FCA's revised approved persons regime, extending to employees who are not necessarily senior managers but whose roles could potentially cause significant harm to the firm.15 The SM&CR sets out the responsibilities of the individual, including those around personal conduct.

 vii The distribution of products

-The IDD will not be retained EU law as it is a directive that has already been implemented in the UK through domestic legislation and FCA rules.
-Unless the UK repeals these rules, intermediaries will need to continue complying.
-The Insurance Distribution (Amendment) (EU Exit) Regulations 2019 (SI 2019/663) (the Regulations) came into force on Exit Day.
+Post-Brexit, the IDD will not be retained EU law as it is a directive that has already been implemented in the UK through domestic legislation and FCA rules.16 Unless the UK repeals these rules, intermediaries will need to continue complying.
+The Insurance Distribution (Amendment) (EU Exit) Regulations 2019 (the Regulations)17 came into force on 31 January 2020.
 The purpose of the Regulations, which were made on 25 March 2019, is to correct deficiencies in retained EU law relating to the IDD that arise from the UK leaving the EU.
-The Regulations fix deficiencies in the directly applicable EU delegated regulations that have been made under the IDD.
+The Regulations fix deficiencies in the directly applicable EU delegated regulations that have been made under the IDD.18

 viii Compulsory insurance

 Within the UK, the principal compulsory covers are motor liability and employers' liability.
 There are also requirements specific to certain industries such as nuclear power, merchant shipping (pollution cover) and riding establishments.
-Aviation is subject to EEA rules on mandatory liability cover.
-The FCA requires insurance intermediaries such as brokers to have professional indemnity cover, and indeed many professions (such as the legal profession) require such cover as a condition of membership.
+The FCA requires insurance intermediaries such as brokers to have professional indemnity cover and indeed many professions (such as the legal profession) require such cover as a condition of membership.

 ix Compensation and dispute resolution regimes